Statistical significance in choice modelling: computation, usage and reporting

 where $L_{n}\left(Y_n\mid\beta\right)$ is the likelihood of the observed choice for person $n$, where the subscript $N$ in $LL_N(\beta)$ denotes the sample size.
 The specific functional form for $L_{n}\left(Y_n\mid\beta\right)$ will vary across models.

 The use of maximum likelihood (ML) estimation of a discrete choice model (DCM) on a given sample yields the maximum likelihood estimator (MLE) $\hat{\beta}$ as:

-The frequentist (or classical) view holds that, for each single parameter $\beta_k$, there exists, subject to the chosen model specification, a unique true (or population) value $\beta_k^*$, but that our data is incomplete (it is a sample) and we thus have sampling error in our estimate $\hat{\beta}_k$ for parameter $\beta_k$.
-An estimate without uncertainty would thus only be obtained if the entire population was sampled.
-It should already be noted that this theory also relies on the conditions that 1) the model is correctly specified, and 2) that the model is identified, i.e.\ not overspecified, thus for example requiring appropriate normalisations.
+For DCMs, we can only make asymptotic statements about the sampling distribution, that is, statements that relate to a case when the sample size $N$ goes to infinity.
+In addition, it should already be noted that this theory also relies on the conditions that 1) the model is correctly specified, and 2) that the model is identified, i.e.\ not overspecified, thus for example requiring appropriate normalisations.